 There was limited time before the models got too cold to work, so plans were worked out beforehand.
 The stones were like ice and the bog they posed in sucked the heat right out of you very rapidly.

-A quick wash and some hot soup for the ladies and we were heading back for a well earned breakfast…and a shower for Keira and Helen who wear just covered in slimy bog goo!
+A quick wash and some hot soup for the ladies and we were heading back for a well earned breakfast…and a shower for Keira and Helen who were just covered in slimy bog goo!

 After Breakfast more shooty shenanigans in the Mountains, details in Part 2